thorstenkramm/ansible-by-examples/README.md

 ### Create the development environment

 The examples will cover the management of Debian and Ubuntu of different versions.
-LXD container images are very basic.
+Incus container images are very basic.
 They don't activate SSHD.
 The spinup script will do this for you.
 For password-less authentication your personal SSH pub key is required.

 ```bash